CyberOnEso/JackOfAllTrades/docs/readme.md

 ## Crafting
 - Automatically slots Master Gatherer and Plentiful Harvest when you start harvesting a crafting node.
-- Automaitcally slots Meticulous Disassembly when you start crafting, ensuring you always get optimal refining results!
+- Automatically slots Meticulous Disassembly when you start crafting, ensuring you always get optimal refining results!

 ## Riding
 - Automatically slots Gifted Rider, and War Mount whenever your mount up!

 ## Looting
-- Automatically slots Treasure Hunter, and Homemaker whenver you are looting the relevant container.
+- Automatically slots Treasure Hunter, and Homemaker whenever you are looting the relevant container.

 ## Fishing
 - Slots Reel Technique and Angler's Instincts whenever you start fishing.